sandeshShahapur/ADeveloperHasNoName/content/projects/ABotHasNoName/index.md

 categories: ['Software Development', 'Discord Bots']
 ---

-A Discord bot that serves as a general-purpose bot with various features aimed enhancing discord server management and engagement.
+A {{< glossary term="Discord" >}} bot that serves as a general-purpose bot with various features aimed enhancing discord server management and engagement.

 ## Features